 Derek Howard is a director and cinematographer who earned a BFA from Simon Fraser University.
 His collaborations on short and feature length documentary and fiction films have led to screenings at the Venice Film Festival, Toronto International Film Festival, Sundance Film Festival, HotDocs, IDFA, Clermont-Ferrand, Festival du Nouveau Cinéma (Montreal), Festival des Films du Monde (Montreal), and many others.

 Derek has participated in the International Documentary Film Festival of Amsterdam’s Summer School, IDFAcademy, Reykjavik International Film Festival’s Trans Atlantic Talent Lab, and the Berlinale Talents program.
-He co-shot Chelsea McMullan’s musical documentary “My Prairie Home,” which screened in competition at Sundance 2014, as well contributed additional cinematography on her more recent feature, “Michael Shannon Michael Shannon John” (HotDocs 2015).
-Derek was the assistant director and 2nd camera on renowned director Victor Kossakovky’s Venice Film Festival premiering “Vivan Las Antipodas” (2011), and “Aquarela” (2018).
-He just completed filming Brett Story’s Sundance supported documentary “The Hottest August,” (True/False, SXSW, & Hotdocs 2019) as well as Jeremy Shaw’s Venice Biennale premiering art piece “The Quantification Trilogy” (VIFF, NYFF, Tate Modern).
-Most recently, Derek directed a short documentary that premiered at the VIFF (2018) and True/False (2019), as well as a music video for acclaimed Canadian musician Rae Spoon (Calgary International Film Festival 2018).
-He is based in New York.
+Derek was the assistant director and 2nd camera on renowned director Victor Kossakovky’s Venice Film Festival opening night gala film “Vivan Las Antipodas” (2011), and Oscar shortlisted “Aquarela” (2018).
+He shot Brett Story’s latest documentary “The Hottest August,” (True/False, SXSW, & Hotdocs 2019) as well as Jeremy Shaw’s Venice Biennale premiering art piece “The Quantification Trilogy” (VIFF, NYFF, Tate Modern) as well as his upcoming Centre Pompidou 7-channel video exhibition “Phase Shifting Index.”
+Most recently, Derek directed a short documentary called “The Harvesters” that premiered at the VIFF (2018) and True/False (2019), and is currently completing another short called “Underground” about harassment on the subway.